zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 After        has overcome all the dangers, the person with thoughts should walk with him happily. "

-132. If you don’t get a wise companion: those who walk with you, those who live with kindness, those who are wise,
+132. If you don't get a wise companion: those who walk with you, those who live with kindness, those who are wise,

 Like a king abandoning national territory, he should walk alone like a rhino